marcduiker/azure-functions-university/lessons/dotnet6/cosmosdb/README.md

 ## 6. Using Azure Key Vault for storing the connection string

-So far we have used two connection strings: one for the queue connection and a second one for the Cosmos DB instance.
-Both connection string are critical settings that need to be managed and even shared between functions.
+So far we have used one connection string: one for the Cosmos DB instance.
+This connection string is a critical setting that need to be managed and even shared between functions.
 In order to keep these settings secure we will use the Azure Key Vault service for storing them and share them.
 A Key Vault allows to manage secrets, certificates and keys from Azure resources using Azure Active Directory for authentication to access any of the resources stored on it.
 Also it can be used to monitor who and when this resources are being accessed.

 For creating a new Key Vault there are 3 options: Azure CLI, Azure Portal and PowerShell.
 For this exercise we'll use the Azure Portal for simplicity.